openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative.

 Ecosystem:
-: A set of issuers, wallets and verifiers that have a common set of rules by which they operate, for example, set by a regulation, law or domain/sector.
+: A group of Issuers, Wallets and Verifiers that have a common set of rules by which they operate.
+The rules may be determined, for example, by a regulation, law or domain/sector.

 # Scope {#scope}